syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Fires when the file upload progress is completed.
+Fires when the file upload progress is successed.

 <table class="params">
 <thead>